sendgrid/wordpress/trunk/readme.txt

 = 1.2 =
 * Now you can switch between Sendgrid general statistics and Sendgrid wordpress statistics.
 = 1.3 =
-* Added support for Wordpress 3.8
+* Added support for Wordpress 3.8, fixed visual issues for Wordpress 3.7